Crozet Islands: Discovery and early history

 The Crozet Islands were discovered on 24 January 1772, by the expedition of French explorer Marc-Joseph Marion du Fresne, aboard Le Mascarin.
-His second-in-command Jules (Julien-Marie) Crozet landed on Île de la Possession, claiming the archipelago for France.
-The expedition continued east and landed in New Zealand, where Captain Marion and much of his crew were killed and cannibalized by Maori.
-Crozet survived the disaster, and successfully led the survivors back to their base in Mauritius.
+His second-in-command, Julien-Marie Crozet, landed on Île de la Possession, claiming the archipelago for France.
 In 1776, Crozet met James Cook at Cape Town, at the start of Cook's third voyage.
 Crozet shared the charts of his ill-fated expedition, and as Cook sailed eastward, he stopped at the islands, naming the western group Marion and the eastern group Crozet.
 In the following years, sealers visiting the islands referred to both the eastern and western groups as the Crozet Islands, and Marion Island became the name of the larger of the two Prince Edward Islands, which had been discovered by Captain Marion on the same expedition.

 In the early 19th century, the islands were often visited by sealers, and the seals had been nearly exterminated by 1835.
 Between 1804 and 1911, 153 vessels visited the island for seals, seven of which wrecked on the coast.
 Subsequently, whaling was the main activity around the islands, especially by the whalers from Massachusetts.
 In 1841, there were a dozen whaleships around the islands.
 Within a couple of years, this had increased to twenty from the United States alone.
 Such exploitation was short-lived, and the islands were rarely visited for the rest of the century.
-The islands were uninhabited during the late 19th Century.
+The islands were uninhabited during the late 19th century.

 There were many shipwrecks on the Crozet Islands.
 The British sealer, Princess of Wales, sank in 1821, and the survivors spent two years on the islands.
 A castaway wrote 'The land affords no shelter whatever, there being neither tree nor shrub, and the weather is at most times extremely wet, and snow frequently on the ground'.
-The Strathmore was wrecked in 1875.
+In 1825 the Aventure was wrecked and 7 men survived.
+The Strathmore was wrecked in 1875 and 44 people survived on a small island for 7 months.
 In 1887, the French Tamaris was wrecked and her crew stranded on Île des Cochons.
-They tied a note to the leg of an albatross, which was found seven months later in Fremantle, but the crew was never recovered.
+They tied a note to the leg of an albatross, which was found seven months later in Fremantle, Western Australia, but the crew was never recovered.
 For some time, the Royal Navy dispatched a ship every few years to look for stranded survivors.
 The steamship Australasian also checked for survivors en route to Australia.